-Florida governor signs GOP-drafted voting bill, legal fight begins
+Florida gov signs GOP voting law critics call ‘un-American’

 Republicans have previously said they know of know such problems in Florida, and elections supervisors across the state did not ask for any of the changes, warning that some of the new rules may prove cumbersome and expensive to implement.

-Democrats and voter advocates have assailed the law as an un-American and anti-democratic effort to impede access to the polls that will unfairly target Blacks and Latinos and raise barriers to disabled voters in an attempt to regain a Republican advantage.
+Democrats and voter advocates have assailed the law as a blatant attempt impede access to the polls so that Republicans might regain an advantage.

+“The legislation has a deliberate and disproportionate impact on elderly voters, voters with disabilities, students and communities of color.
+It’s a despicable attempt by a one party ruled legislature to choose who can vote in our state and who cannot.
+It’s undemocratic, unconstitutional, and un-American,” said Patricia Brigham, president of the League of Women Voters of Florida.

+Democratic Rep. Charlie Crist, a former Florida governor who announced his challenge of DeSantis this week, tweeted, “This is the difference between @GovRonDeSantis and me.
+He locks out the public and caters to FOX News.
+When I was Governor, everyone was invited in — Democrats, Republicans, and Independents.
+And when I’m Governor again, this will be a Florida for all.”

 While Georgia has become the current flashpoint of the national battle over elections laws, other states — led by Republicans still unsettled by then-President Donald Trump’s loss in November — have moved to rewrite elections laws.
 The national campaign to do so is motivated by Trump’s unfounded allegations that irregularities in the election process, particularly in Pennsylvania, Georgia and Arizona, led to his loss — a baseless claim that inspired the insurrection at the U.S. Capitol on Jan.
 6.